bediger4000/linked_lists/README.md

 Some variants I found on the web include phrases like the second pointer
 "points to anywhere in the linked list, or is null".
-This is just some extra checks in the copy function, it adds nothing to the problem.
+This is some extra checks in the copy function, it adds nothing to the problem.
 Another variant asks for the work to be done in O(N) time, where N is the number of nodes in the list.